- J.D., University of North Dakota Law School, North Dakota Law Review

 - Represented a tax credit investor in the financing of the renovation of a 25-story historic bank building in downtown New Orleans, using federal and state historic rehabilitation tax credits, federal Low Income Housing Tax Credits and community development block grant funds.

-- Represented tax credit investors in 2 projects financed with federal Low Income Housing Tax Credits, federal historic rehabilitation tax credits and tax-exempt bonds which utilized a master tenant “pass-through lease” structure for the transfer and syndication of the federal historic rehabilitation tax credits.
+- Represented tax credit investors in multiple projects financed with federal Low Income Housing Tax Credits, federal historic rehabilitation tax credits and tax-exempt bonds which utilized a master tenant “pass-through lease” structure for the transfer and syndication of the federal historic rehabilitation tax credits.

 - Represented a community development entity in connection with the renovation of a historic building in Albuquerque, into the boutique hotel with federal New Markets Tax Credits and federal historic rehabilitation tax credits.